Museum: Planning

 Questions of accessibility continue to the present day.
 Many museums strive to make their buildings, programming, ideas, and collections more publicly accessible than in the past.
 Not every museum is participating in this trend, but that seems to be the trajectory of museums in the twenty-first century with its emphasis on inclusiveness.
 One pioneering way museums are attempting to make their collections more accessible is with open storage.
 Most of a museum's collection is typically locked away in a secure location to be preserved, but the result is most people never get to see the vast majority of collections.
 The Brooklyn Museum's Luce Center for American Art practices this open storage where the public can view items not on display, albeit with minimal interpretation.
 The practice of open storage is all part of an ongoing debate in the museum field of the role objects play and how accessible they should be.

 In terms of modern museums, interpretive museums, as opposed to art museums, have missions reflecting curatorial guidance through the subject matter which now include content in the form of images, audio and visual effects, and interactive exhibits.
 Museum creation begins with a museum plan, created through a museum planning process.
 The process involves identifying the museum's vision and the resources, organization and experiences needed to realize this vision.
 A feasibility study, analysis of comparable facilities, and an interpretive plan are all developed as part of the museum planning process.

 Some museum experiences have very few or no artifacts and do not necessarily call themselves museums, and their mission reflects this; the Griffith Observatory in Los Angeles and the National Constitution Center in Philadelphia, being notable examples where there are few artifacts, but strong, memorable stories are told or information is interpreted.
 In contrast, the United States Holocaust Memorial Museum in Washington, D.C. uses many artifacts in their memorable exhibitions.

-Museums are laid out in a specific way for a specific reason and each person who enters the doors of a museum will see its collection completely differently to the person behind them – this is what makes museums fascinating because they are represented differently to each individual.
+Museums are laid out in a specific way for a specific reason and each person who enters the doors of a museum will see its collection completely differently to the person behind them.